 - Nutmeg, ginger or ground cloves

 Cardamom has a complex flavor.
-It's citrusy, minty, spicy and herbal all at the same time, and it's highly fragrant, too.
-Because of this, it's widely used in all sorts of dishes.
+It's citrusy, minty, spicy, and herbal all at the same time, and it's highly fragrant, too.
+Due to this, it's widely used in all sorts of dishes.

 You'll find it featured in sweet foods and savory foods, paired with meats, fruits, legumes, and grains, incorporated into cookies, pastries and other baked goods and even used as a flavoring in coffee, tea, and alcohol.
-It is a nice compliment to cinnamon, allspice, nutmeg, cloves and ginger (which it's related to), so you'll often see it used in conjunction with these spices.
+It is a nice compliment to cinnamon, allspice, nutmeg, cloves, and ginger, so you'll often see it used in conjunction with these spices.

 Cardamom is one of the most expensive spices in the world, but a little goes a long way.
 If you want to use the real deal, instead of a substitute, buy cardamom from an international grocery store.